joinpursuit/AC_4_Web/units/react/exercises/react_select/react_select.md

 ## Reader v2

-Create a react component called `Reader` that will display the first two verses of the following poem:
+Create a React component called `Reader` that will display the first two verses of the following poem:

 ```text
 You are old, Father William (Carroll)